hynek/structlog/docs/getting-started.rst

    $ pip install ordereddict

 If the order of the keys of your context doesn't matter (e.g. if you're logging JSON that gets parsed anyway), simply use a vanilla ``dict`` to avoid this dependency.
-See :ref:`configuration` on how to achieve that.
+See :doc:`configuration` on how to achieve that.

 Your First Log Entry